thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 # Day of the Competition

-It’s the big day, and you are a Delegate at a competition.
+It's the big day, and you are a Delegate at a competition.
 Your presence allows the competition to be WCA-recognized, and your responsibilities are making sure that it follows the standards put forth by the WCA.

 ## Setup and Environment